kocica/DatasetGenerator/README.md

 ## About the tool

-Tool works on simple principle of placing objects to the images of background on the random positions and can work in two different ways.
+Tool works on simple principle of placing objects to the background images on the random positions and can work in two different ways.

 ### 1) Using cropped objects
 Cropped objects (used for classifier training) are placed to the images of background using Poisson blending [1].